 Community Experience and Level I Fieldwork experience, which initially provides the student with exposure to clinical practice through observation, progresses with increasing expectations of the student to: demonstrate skills in the use of selected evaluation or treatment procedures; gather and organize data; and examine reactions to clients, self, personnel, and the profession.
-Generally, the fieldwork education facility provides observational opportunities, "hands-on"

-experience as appropriate, feedback to the student, and learning tasks.
-The facility cooperates with academic assignments and provides a written evaluation to Casper College about the experience.
+Generally, the clinical facility provides observational opportunities, "hands-on" experience as appropriate, feedback to the student, and learning tasks.
+The clinical facility cooperates with academic assignments and provides a written evaluation to Casper College about the experience.

 The focus of the learning experience includes observation, written and verbal communication, professional behaviors, and individual and group participation with clients.
-The fieldwork education facility provides the opportunity for the following:
+The clinical facility provides the opportunity for the following:

-- basic exposure, observation, and experience with clients commonly served by occupational therapy; - observation and description of treatment, evaluation, and behavior of clients; - 3. recognition and description of conditions of dysfunction; - 4. identification of role functions of the OTR and COTA in various treatment settings.
-(IF APPLICABLE)
+- basic exposure, observation, and experience with clients commonly served by occupational therapy; - 2. observation and description of treatment, evaluation, and behavior of clients; - 3. recognition and description of conditions of dysfunction; - 4. identification of role functions of the OTR and COTA in various treatment settings.
+(If Applicable)

 Specific objectives and assignments identified by the Occupational Therapy Assistant Program faculty for Community Experience and Level I Fieldwork will be provided by the instructor of COTA 2300, COTA 2310, COTA 2320 and COTA 2330, and are available in the Program Director's office.
-If additional assignments are required for students to complete, please contact the Academic Fieldwork Coordinator (AFWC) prior to giving the assignment to the student, so that it may be reviewed with students and faculty.
+If additional assignments are required for students to complete, please contact the Academic Fieldwork Coordinator (AFWC) prior to giving the assignment to the student, so that the assignments may be reviewed with students and faculty.
 The OTA Program would like to ensure that the students have been prepared in the areas being addressed so experiences will be successful.

 Due to the geographic location of Casper College, in a rural area, the opportunities for Community Experience and Level I Fieldwork in the immediate area are limited.
 Travel WILL be required outside of Casper, Wyoming for Level I fieldwork.
 Douglas, Wyoming is considered local.
 Travel expenses are the students' responsibility.
-COTA 2300 and COTA 2310, Fieldwork Integration I and Fieldwork Integration II respectively, will require the completion of 20 hours each semester, totaling 40 hours for Community Experience at the clinical sites when able.
-Four additional block assignments of five days have been organized for COTA 2320 Fieldwork Integration III and COTA 2330 Fieldwork Integration IV.
+COTA 2300 and COTA 2310, Fieldwork Integration I and Fieldwork Integration II respectively, will require the students to complete community experience hours and assignments in each of the different practice settings.
+Four block assignments of fulltime experience have been organized for Level I fieldwork.
+Fulltime Level I fieldwork may consist of five- 8 hour/days, four- 10 hour/days, and/or potential weekends based upon the Fieldwork Educator's work schedule. have been organized for COTA 2320 Fieldwork Integration III and COTA 2330 Fieldwork Integration IV.
 These fieldwork assignments will be in mental health, pediatrics, physical disabilities and geriatrics, in addition to 16-hour placements at a developmental disability setting, and an emerging site and/ or non-traditional setting, which may include developmental disabilities, mental health, geriatrics, or pediatrics.